Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 ### TCP Reliable Data Transfer

 TCP creates a reliable data transfer service on top of the unreliable service offered by IP, using a **sliding window** protocol with **cumulative ACKs** and a single **retransmission timer**.

-Retransmission is triggered by either a timeout event or duplicate ACKs, which prevent the sender from waiting for timeout expirations.
+Retransmission is triggered by either a timeout event or duplicate ACKs.

-Because a sender often sends a large number of segments back to back, if one segment is lost, there will likely be many back-to-back duplicate ACKs.
+Since timeout values are often big, a sender may want to **fast retransmit** a packet, when it realizes the packet may have been lost.
+Because ACKs are cumulative, if a receiver sees duplicate ACKs for the same packet, it will know the sender is receiving out-of-order packets.

-If the TCP sender receives three duplicate ACKs for the same data, it takes this as an indication that the segment following the segment that has been ACKed three times has been lost.
+If a TCP sender receives three duplicate ACKs for the same data, it takes this as an indication that the segment following the ACKed segment has been lost and immediately retransmits such packet.
-In the case that three duplicate ACKs are received, the TCP sender performs a **fast retransmit**, retransmitting the missing segment before that segment’s timer expires.

-// TODO: review and rethink this

-#### Go-Back-N or Selective Repeat?

-TCP acknowledgment is cumulative, thus making it similar to GBN.
-Nevertheless, it does buffer out-of-order segments and does not need retransmission of all packets that succeed one that didn't reach the sender.

-A proposed modification to TCP, the so-called selective acknowledgment , allows a TCP receiver to acknowledge out-of-order segments selectively rather than just cumulatively acknowledging the last correctly received, in-order segment.

-In the end, TCP’s error-recovery mechanism is probably best categorized as a hybrid of GBN and SR protocols.

-#### RTT Estimation and Timeout
+#### RTT Estimation and Timeout Value

 TCP estimates the RTT from sample RTT according to the formula